ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/networkloadbalancer_forwardingrule.md

 ## Argument Reference

 * `datacenter_id` - (Required) Datacenter's UUID.
-* `networkloadbalancer_id` - (Required) Network Loadbalancer's UUID.
+* `networkloadbalancer_id` - (Required) Network Load Balancer's UUID.
-* `name` - (Optional) Name of an existing network loadbalancer forwarding rule that you want to search for.
+* `name` - (Optional) Name of an existing network load balancer forwarding rule that you want to search for.
-* `id` - (Optional) ID of the network loadbalancer forwarding rule you want to search for.
+* `id` - (Optional) ID of the network load balancer forwarding rule you want to search for.

 Both `datacenter_id` and `networkloadbalancer_id` and either `name` or `id` must be provided.
 If none, or both of `name` and `id` are provided, the datasource will return an error.